knwachuk/GettingAndCleaningDataProject/CodeBook.md

 Inertial signals.</p>

 ### "Added"" variables
-<p>These are variables that were added during the transformative steps in order to
+<p>These are variables that were added during the transformation steps in order to
-preserve the intergrity (and information) of the raw data sets.
+preserve the integrity (and information) of the raw data sets.
 There is only one such variable; Set.</p>

 #### Set